theedgy/cc-post/POST.md

 ```

 First of all we removed Redux Provider and used plain React Context (1st line).
 Then we replaced `createStore` function with **useReducer** hook.
-This reducers returns with two values array, our state, and dispatch function to fire an actions on state.
-It should looks familiar to you as we used it as a parameter for `mapDispatchToProps` function used with `connect` HOC from Redux.
+This reducers returns array with two values, our state and dispatch function to fire an actions on state.
+Dispatch should looks familiar to you, as we used it as a parameter for `mapDispatchToProps` function via `connect` HOC from Redux.
 In this situation we need to pass this dispatch function along with store state through context value.

-If you observer closely you noticed also that we still didn't removed `combineReducers` function, and this function was used from Redux library so what is going on here ?
+If you observed closely you noticed also that we still didn't removed `combineReducers` function, and this function was used from Redux library, so what is going on here ?
-The reducers combining is quite simple and based on retrieving states from every entry to allocate them by given key.
+The reducer's combining is quite simple and based on retrieving states from every entry to allocate them by given key.
 We can do slightly the same as Redux does in our another helper function.
 Let's create `combineReducres` folder with `index.js` file inside of `services` folder with a following function:

 ```javascript